 COVID-19 Information Update

-On March 30, 2020, Governor Hogan signed an executive order allowing notarization of documents to be conducted electronically.
-Read the Governor's order authorizing remote notarization.
-Read the guidance and FAQ from the Secretary of State.
+Governor Hogan has signed an executive order allowing notarization of documents to be conducted electronically.
+Read the Governor's amended order authorizing remote notarization.
+Read the amended guidance from the Secretary of State.

 Topics on this page: